datatogether/datatogether/.github/ISSUE_TEMPLATE.md

 ---

-Title: Question: [short form of your quesitons]
+Title: [short form of your questions]

 [Ask your question!
-Tho try to keep it to a single question Provide some additional context, links to other resources are always good :)]
+Tho try to keep it to a single question.
+Providing additional context and links to other resources are always good :)]

 ---